 In cells of all organisms, proteins govern almost every cellular process from cell growth and division to metabolic activity, cell motility or signaling.
 Thus, the process of protein synthesis is pivotal for a proper functioning of the cells.
 We develop theoretical frameworks and algorithms to describe and analyze the process of protein biosynthesis in different kinds of organisms and artificial expression systems.
 To design and parameterize our models, we closely collaborate with biochemistry and biology labs.
 We encourage open and reproducible science.

-Translation in chloroplasts
+Translation in Chloroplasts

 Chloroplasts are plant cell organelles that are essential for life on Earth.
 They convert light energy into biochemical energy via the process of photosynthesis.
 As part of the DFG project Comparative quantitative analysis of the chloroplast translation apparatus and its dynamic behavior in a green alga and land plants in cooperation with Prof. Dr. Felix Willmund at the University Kaiserslautern and Dr. Reimo Zoschke at the Max Planck Institute of Molecular Plant Physiology we investigate translation in chloroplasts.